 This is actually the trickiest part of mixed breeds.
 That is because when it comes to mixing breeds, you can’t predict what exactly will happen.
 However, you can have speculation about what to expect.

 The main aim of creating a mixed breed is typically to eliminate some of the purebreds’ problems.
 And possibly make an even better breed.

 Unfortunately, there’s no sure way to determine the hybrid’s health state, especially when it comes to the Yorkshire terrier.

 The result is that the Yorkie mix breed might inherit health problems associated with individual parents.
 Therefore, the Yorkie hybrid might be in an even riskier state.

 Are Yorkie Purebreds Less Healthy When Compared To Mix Breeds?

 If you settle for a Yorkshire mix breed, then you should find a breeder with guarantees.
-More to that, the breeder must be able to guarantee you that the mix breed will have almost the same if not better characteristics from the individual parents.
+What is more, the breeder must guarantee you that the mixed breed will have almost the same if not better characteristics from the individual parents.

 There’s no need for having a mixed breed with more complications when compared to a purebred.

 So, Should I Buy A Yorkshire Terrier Mix Breed Or Purebred?

 Well, that decision will solely be based on what you want from the young lad.
 Though I would recommend that you go for a purebred since it’s a safer bet.